Authors guide#

 Documentation should be informational, but friendly.

-Address the reader by using "you" instead of "the user".
+Address the reader by using "you" instead of "the user", or by using the collective "we" and "our".

 The Plone Documentation Team adopted additional guidelines.